steppedreckoner/TowerDefense/ReadMe.txt

 -Allow enemies to move in any direction.

--Fix border on Game Over reset button.
+-(DONE) Fix border on Game Over reset button.

--Change font of "Tower Defense" on main menu background.
+-(DONE) Change font of "Tower Defense" on main menu background.

 -Saving/loading games.